AKluger/TriviaGame/README.md

-# TriviaGame
-Bakery Trivia Game
+# Bakery Trivia

-This game is meant to showcase what I have learned about using timers in javascript as well as jQuery.
+### About:
+A fun game to test your knowledge of baked goods!

-User begins game by pressing start button.
-Each time an answer is chosen, answer page will load, triggering countdown for next question.
+Begin a new game by pressing the start button.
+Each time an answer is chosen, an answer page will load the appropriate image and trigger a countdown for the next question.
+Surprise at the end!

-It is ultimately destined to be content for https://hartfordbaking.com/

 ### Technology used
 * HTML